Dang, this looks like a lot of text. What is it you actually do?

 Am I Qualified to Coach?

 At present, the Coaching industry is unregulated so in reality, anyone can call themselves a ‘coach’, even if they don’t go through any training.
-I have been trained in Transformational Coaching with Animas who are considered the world leaders in the transformational field and the diploma is in line with the ICF (International Coaching Federation – the main governing body in the industry) so creates a path for me to become credentialed.
+I am certified in Transformational Coaching with Animas who are considered the world leaders in the transformational field and the diploma is in line with the ICF (International Coaching Federation – the main governing body in the industry) so creates a path for me to become credentialed.
 Being affiliated with the ICF will involve some of the best training and support available bringing further credibility to my service and preparing me for when the industry does eventually shift toward regulation.
-In the meantime, I am continually logging hours (over 250 hours so far) to improve my skill set and experience.
+In the meantime, I am continually logging hours (over 350 hours as of September 2019) to improve my skill set and experience.